are many railroad museums all over the United States and Canada.

 bottled water are available for purchase in our gift

 "What does it cost?"
-Admission is $8.00 for adults, $4.00 for children, and a family pass is available for $20.00.
-This allows admission for 2 adults and all children under 18 in your party.
-Of course, children under age 4 are admitted free.
+Admission is $8.00 for adults (19 and over), $4.00 for youth (4 - 18), children 3 and under are free.
+A family pass is available for $20.00.
+The family pass allows admission for 2 adults and all related children 18 and under in your party.

-Train rides run weekends only between Memorial Day and labor day and are $4.00 per person, or $20.00 for a family pass.
-Your train ride tickets and admissions may be purchased in our gift shop, and train ride tickets are good all day!
+Train rides run weekends between Memorial Day and Labor Day and are $4.00 for adults (19 and over), $2.00 youth (4 - 18), children 3 and under are free.
+A family pass is $10.00 (2 adults plus any related children 18 and under.)
+Your train ride tickets and admissions may be purchased in our gift shop.
+Train ride tickets are good all day!
 Ride as many times as you'd like.

 To run a locomotive, please see our current Run A Locomotive rates on our Run-A-Locomotive page.